-The Offered Bonds will be secured, and the proceeds of the Offered Bonds will be applied (a) to finance two multifamily residential rental facilities, (b) to finance participations in additional Loans, (c) to refund certain Bonds previously issued by the Administration and (d) to make a deposit to the Debt Service Reserve Fund, as described under the captions "INTRODUCTION" and "SECURITY FOR THE BONDS" herein.
+The Offered Bonds will be secured, and the proceeds of the Offered Bonds will be applied to finance a loan for a multifamily residential rental facility and to make a deposit to the Debt Service Reserve Fund, as described under the captions "INTRODUCTION" and "SECURITY FOR THE BONDS" herein.

 The Offered Bonds are offered for delivery when, as and if issued by the Administration and accepted by the Underwriters, and the delivery of the Offered Bonds is subject to the opinion of Kutak Rock LLP, Washington, D.C., Bond Counsel, as to the validity of, and the excludability from gross income for federal income tax purposes of interest on, the Offered Bonds.
 Certain legal matters will be passed upon for the Administration by an Assistant Attorney General of the State of Maryland as Counsel to the Department.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Hawkins Delafield & Wood LLP, New York, New York.
-It is expected that the Offered Bonds will be available for delivery to DTC on or about May 31, 2018.
+It is expected that the Offered Bonds will be available for delivery to DTC on or about April , 2019.